ELJRAOUYOMAR/alx-system_engineering-devops/attack_is_the_best_defense/README.md

 **5. Reverse Process**: The web server processes the request, sends the response back, and the browser displays the webpage.

 TCP/IP is essential for internet and network communications, providing a reliable and standardized way for devices to exchange data.

+# Network-sniffing

+## Definition
+**1.** Wireshark is an open-source application that captures and displays data traveling back and forth on a network.
+**2.** Network sniffing, also known as packet sniffing, is a technique used to monitor and capture data packets traveling over a network.
+This can be done for legitimate purposes such as network troubleshooting and performance monitoring, or for malicious activities like eavesdropping on communications to steal sensitive information.

+Key points about network sniffing include:

+**1. Tools:** There are various software tools available for sniffing, such as [Wireshark](https://www.lifewire.com/wireshark-tutorial-4143298), tcpdump, and Ettercap.
+**2. Promiscuous Mode:** Network interface cards (NICs) are often set to promiscuous mode to capture all packets on the network segment, not just those addressed to the NIC.
+**3. Legitimate Uses:** Network administrators use sniffers to diagnose network problems, ensure network security, and monitor network performance.
+**4. Malicious Uses:** Attackers can use sniffers to capture sensitive information like usernames, passwords, and credit card numbers from network traffic.
+**5. Detection:** Detecting sniffers on a network can be challenging but not impossible.
+Methods include sending non-broadcast packets and monitoring for network interface cards in promiscuous mode.

+## How Network Sniffing Works

+Network sniffing involves placing a network interface card [(NIC)](https://www.lifewire.com/definition-of-nic-817866) into promiscuous mode, which allows it to capture all packets on the network segment, regardless of their intended destination.
+Specialized software tools, such as Wireshark, tcpdump, and Ettercap, are then used to collect and analyze these packets.

+To prevent unauthorized sniffing, network administrators should implement encryption protocols (e.g., SSL/TLS), use secure authentication methods, and regularly monitor network traffic for anomalies.

+Understanding network sniffing is essential for maintaining the security and integrity of network communications, whether for protecting against threats or ensuring smooth network operations.